hymnsrepo/hymnsrepo-site/_hymns/blest-are-they.md

 Blest are you, who suffer hate
 All because of Me.
-Rejoice and be, glad yours is the kingdom
+Rejoice and be glad, yours is the kingdom
 Shine for all to see.